SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

 Organization
 ^^^^^^^^^^^^

-When you use the VHDL generation, stuff are generated into a single file which contain tree section :
+When you use the VHDL generator, all modules are generated into a single file which contain three sections:

 #.
-A package that contain enumeration's definitions
+A package that contains the definition of all Enums
 #.
-A package that contain function used by architectures
+A package that contains functions used by architectures
 #.
 All components needed by your design

-When you use the Verilog generation, stuff are generated into a single file which contain two section :
+When you use the Verilog generation, all modules are generated into a single file which contains two sections:

 #.
-All enumeration defines
+All enumeration definitions used
 #.
 All modules needed by your design

 Combinatorial logic
 ^^^^^^^^^^^^^^^^^^^

-Scala :
+Scala:

 .. code-block:: scala